behreajj/AsepriteOkHsl/README.md

 Select `ok_picker` or `ok_hue_adj` to launch a dialog.

-If an error message in Aseprite's console appears, check if the script folder is on a file path that includes characters beyond [UTF-8](https://en.wikipedia.org/wiki/UTF-8), such as 'é' (e acute) or 'ö' (o umlaut).
+If an error message in Aseprite's console appears, check if the script folder is on a file path that includes characters beyond ASCII, such as 'é' (e acute) or 'ö' (o umlaut).
 See this [thread](https://community.aseprite.org/t/script-folder-path-cannot-open-no-such-file-or-directory/16818) for discussion of the issue on the community forum.

 To assign a hotkey to a dialog go to `Edit > Keyboard Shortcuts`.